-Fatigue is a feeling of constant tiredness or weakness that can be physical, mental or even a combination of both and although it is common, it can be a sign of a health issue such as a hormone imbalance or bacterial infection.
+Fatigue is a feeling of constant tiredness or weakness that can be physical, mental or even a combination of both.
+Although it is common, fatigue can be a sign of a health issue such as a hormone imbalance or bacterial infection.

-Some of the most common causes of fatigue are: depression, anxiousness, dehydration, poor nutritional habits and believe it or not, lack of physical activity.
-As we get older, we tend to decrease our daily activities which can lead to poorer physical conditioning, therefore causing muscle strain to occur with very little activity.
+Some of the most common causes of fatigue include depression, anxiousness, dehydration, poor nutritional habits and — believe it or not — a lack of physical activity.
+As we get older, we tend to decrease our daily activities, which can lead to poorer physical conditioning, causing muscle strain to occur with very little activity.

-When you begin to feel fatigued, you may associate it with needing to do less as this can be a sign from our body protecting us against overexertion, however, our bodies are sensitive to too little activity so one of the best ways to get rid of fatigue is by moving!
+When you begin to feel fatigued, you may associate it with needing to do less, as this can be a sign from our body protecting us against overexertion.
+However, our bodies are sensitive to not moving, so one of the best ways to get rid of fatigue is through activity!

-If you’ve been experiencing fatigue, keep reading to find out more about some of the most common causes of fatigue and what you can do to fight it.
+If you’ve been experiencing fatigue, keep reading to find out more about some of the most common causes of fatigue and what you can do to fight them.

 The potential causes of fatigue can be divided into three general categories: mental health problems, physical health conditions and lifestyles factors.